 Ford also achieved a first-ninemonths' pre-tax profit of \$7.3 billion, an improvement of \$1 billion compared with a year ago.
-Its first nine months' net income was \$4.1
+Its first nine months' net income was \$4.1 billion record third-quarter pre-tax profit for its automotive sector with continued strong results in North America and a combined profit for regions outside North America for the first time since the second quarter of 2011.

-In addition, Ford established a record third-quarter pre-tax profit for its automotive sector with continued strong results in North America and a combined profit for regions outside North Amerirecord third-quarter profit for Asia Pacific Africa, a profit in South America and a loss in Europe, although that area improved substantially from the second quarter and from a year ago.
+record third-quarter profit for Asia Pacific Africa, a profit in South America and a loss in Europe, although that area improved substantially from the second quarter and from a year ago.